Top-NotchOutdoorSearch

 Our Verdict: Renogy 200W Portable Solar Panel

-This folding 200W panel is the one we grabbed first.
+This folding 200W panel is the one we would point most campers at.

 What's the bottom line?